 For the next three decades, Austin Nichols remained a non-distiller producer—bottling bourbon purchased on the open market under the Wild Turkey brand.
 Much of this whiskey was purchased from the Ripys/Gould distillery in Tyrone.
 In 1971, Austin Nichols purchased the facility, then known as the Boulevard Distillery, and changed the name to the Wild Turkey Distillery.

 In 1980, the distillery and the Wild Turkey brand were purchased by Pernod Ricard.

 On May 9, 2000, a fire destroyed a seven-story aging warehouse at the company in Anderson County, Kentucky.
 It contained more than 17,000 wooden barrels of whiskey.

 In 2009, the Campari Group acquired the distillery and the Wild Turkey brand from Pernod Ricard.

-Calhoun Construction served at a General Contractor self-performing nine (9) landing gear pads for tractor-trailer storage lots and loading docks.
-Calhoun also constructed a 14,000 SF warehouse parking lot expansion including site grading, aggregate profile, asphalt profile, and striping.
+Calhoun Construction served as a General Contractor self-performing nine (9) landing gear pads for tractor-trailer storage lots and loading docks.
+Calhoun also constructed a 14,000 sqft warehouse parking lot expansion including site grading, aggregate profile, asphalt profile, and striping.